Qeepsake/react-native-file-utils/README.md

 # Qeepsake React Native File Utils

-## NOTE: Currently a work in progress.
-Not production ready.

-Extracts information about media files including MIME type, duration (vide), dimensions, or timestamp of a media file with React Native on iOS and Android (uses Java and Obj-C, not Node).
+Extracts information from image and video files including MIME type, duration (video), dimensions, and timestamp.
+The library work on iOS and Android and uses Java and Obj-C native library (not Node).

 ## Installation